aplteam/CommTools/README.md

 ### Interrupting

-It is not possible to interrupt `YesOrNo` with either a weak or a strong interrupt.
+It is not possible to interrupt `YesOrNo` with either a weak or a strong interrupt due to a long-standing bug (Mantis 14535).
 However, by entering `∘∘∘` the user can force `YesOrNo` to run onto a stop vector that is dynamically set.

 ### Auto-answering